Tariff Refund Check 2026: Who Qualifies, How Much You Could Get, and What the Law Actually Says

 What the Court Did Not Decide

-The ruling did not address refunds.
-The majority opinion resolved the legal question of presidential authority and left all remedial questions — including whether refunds must be issued, to whom, and in what amount — to lower court proceedings and administrative processes.
+The majority opinion resolved the legal question of presidential authority and left all remedial questions to lower court proceedings and administrative processes.
 Justice Kavanaugh's dissent specifically flagged this, warning that the refund process could become a "mess" given the difficulty of tracing tariff costs that were passed through supply chains to consumers rather than held by importers.

 Trump's Immediate Response: Section 122 Tariffs

-Within hours of the ruling, President Trump issued an Executive Order revoking the IEEPA tariffs — but simultaneously invoked a different legal authority.
 Under Section 122 of the Trade Act of 1974, Trump imposed a temporary 10% global tariff on most imports.
-The following day, he announced an increase to 15% — the statutory maximum under Section 122.
+The following day, he announced an increase to 15%, the statutory maximum under Section 122.
 Section 122 tariffs are authorized for a maximum of 150 days without affirmative congressional extension.
-This means they are scheduled to expire approximately in July 2026 unless Congress acts to extend them.
-Steel, aluminum, automobile tariffs imposed under separate legal authorities, and Section 301 tariffs on Chinese goods remain in effect and were not affected by either the IEEPA ruling or the Section 122 proclamation.
+They are scheduled to expire approximately in July 2026 unless Congress acts to extend them.

 📎 Source Link: U.S. Supreme Court — Learning Resources, Inc. v.
 Trump, Full Opinion (February 20, 2026)